 SF State & Local Community Resource Information

-Myths and Facts about Sexual Misconduct - Executive Order 1095 Attachment B, Revised June 23, 2015
+Myths and Facts about Sexual Misconduct - Attachment E, Revised January 1, 2022

-Rights and Options for Victims of Sexual Misconduct/Sexual Assault, Dating and Domestic Violence and Stalking - Executive Order 1095 Attachment C, Revised August 14, 2020
+Rights and Options For Victims of Sexual Misconduct, Sexual Assault, Sexual Exploitation, Dating Violence, Domestic Violence, and Stalking - Attachment D, Revised August 1, 2024

 Agreement between the San Francisco State University Police Department, San Francisco Police Department, San Francisco District Attorney's Office and San Francisco Department of Public Health regarding Sexual Assaults, Other Violent Crimes, and the Kristin Smart Safety Act - Assembly Bill 1433 - executed August 23, 2021